-Graham is an Associate Professor and the Undergraduate Program Director for the Department of Criminology at Ryerson University.
+Graham is an Associate Professor in the Department of Criminology at Ryerson University.
 He holds a B.A.
 (Hons) in History and Philosophy from York University, a J.D. from the University of Toronto, an LL.M. from Queen's University, and a Ph.D. from Osgoode Hall Law School.
 His doctoral studies focused on the impact of international and comparative human rights on the Canadian security certificate regime.

 Graham is a member of several research teams, including the Canadian Network for Research on Terrorism, Security and Society’s SSHRC Partnership Grant (Co-Applicant) and a SSHRC Insight Grant on the intersection of security, irregular migration and asylum (Co-Applicant; Prof. Idil Atak, PI).
 He is also conducting a legal and empirical study of “sanctuary city” policy in Toronto (funded by the RBC Immigrant, Diversity and Inclusion Project), in collaboration with Drs.
 Idil Atak, Michele Manocchi, and Charity-Ann Hannan.
 Finally, he is studying the use of secret evidence in Canadian courts with Dr. Daniel Alati (funded by the Foundation for Legal Research).